B2B Data: Your A-Z Guide for Business Success

 Social Media

 Your prospects will likely be active on social media sites like LinkedIn, Twitter, or YouTube.
-Although Twitter and YouTube have their uses, LinkedIn is a trendy platform where users include information about themselves to create their profiles.
+Although Twitter and YouTube have their uses, LinkedIn is a trendy platform where users create profiles by including information about themselves.

 Websites

-An excellent source of B2B data could be your website.
-It can draw visitors interested in the trending topics which are published via blogs, guides, and whitepapers.
+Your website could be an excellent source of B2B data.
+It can draw visitors interested in trending topics published via blogs, guides, and whitepapers.
 Your website can track various metrics, including traffic volume, traffic source, website conversions, etc. Both website tracking tools and gated content, where users must enter their contact information to download the content, can be used to keep track of each visitor.

 Additionally, business websites in your target market can be an excellent source of B2B data.
 Most have the most recent news releases and a history of their journey thus far.
 Some websites also have a “Meet the Team” section where people can give a short bio, including their name, job title, and possibly contact information.